Staff

 FOREST HISTORIAN

 John served Black Rock Forest for nearly 40 years prior to his retirement in 2018.
 He was the Forest Manager from the establishment of Black Rock Forest Consortium in 1989 until 2018.
 He now holds the role of Forest Historian, documenting the Forest’s rich history in articles and disseminating forest history through public hikes.
 John began at BRF as an assistant forest manager when the Forest was owned by Harvard University (1979-1989).
 During his tenure as forest manager, in addition to managing the nearly 4,000-acre forest, John also worked with educators and developed many programs, including the brook trout nursery and related curriculum.
-John holds a BA from SUNY Morrisville.
+John holds a AAS from SUNY Morrisville in Natural Resources Conservation.

 placeholder